sohachak/sohachak.github.io/_pages/about.md

+---
+permalink: /
+title: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am an assistant professor in the Programming Languages Group at TU Delft.
 My research interests are programming languages, compilers, and verification with a focus on concurrency and weak memory consistency models.